GeminiDRSoftware/astrodata/README.rst

 store metadata in a consistent, intentional way.
 This makes it especially useful for managing data from multiple instruments, telescopes, and data generation utilities.

+**Note:** If you are trying to reduce Gemini data, please use |DRAGONS|_.
+Interaction with this package directly is primarily suited for developers, and does not come with any tools for data reduction on any specific instrument or data.

 Installation
 ------------